oooAHOYooo/oooAHOYooo.github.io/README.md

 This is the home for the code of Ahoy Indie Media
-This code was hand-written by Alex Gonzalez circa 2023

-## Explaination of the Code found on index.html

-This code is consists of a HTML document with embedded JavaScript and Vue.js code.
+This code was hand-written by Alex Gonzalez circa 2023 This code is consists of a HTML document with embedded JavaScript and Vue.js code.

-### Below is an explanation of each section:
+## For the sake of being transparent - and for the non coding enthusist who hopes to dive a bit deeper into how a couple of scrappy folks can do something like this - here are some explainations of the code found on index.html

 HTML structure: The code begins with an opening <html> tag and includes various nested elements like <head>, <meta>, <link>, <title>, and <script>.
 These elements define the structure and content of the HTML document.